abhisheksirigari/UI-Interview-Questions-and-Answers/README.md

 ```

-## Can you describe the main difference between a .forEach loop and a .map() loop and why you would
-## pick one versus the other?
+## Main difference between .forEach and .map() loop. why you would pick one versus the other?
 ```javascript
 To understand the differences between the two, let’s look at what each function does.